jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 - Wrist and pinky extension
 - Palm facing perpendicular to the center of the salão

+Variation: This posture is great for dancing works, but it can also be used when standing in non-dancing works.
+If you face the center while your body is turned 90 degrees off center then you can also incorporate spine extension and hold the book in such a way as to obtain wrist extension (c.f., Holding a Flower).
+It would look super cool if the whole congregation could coordinate on this stance, including the direction of the 90 degree turn.
+We could flip orientations (chest facing left or right) between verses or hymns!

 ### Pose: Hands with opposite twist

+Not sure where to incorporate this into a work...

 | Closed | Open | evaluation |
 |---|---|---|